Name: Nigel Bond

 Pro career

-He managed to improve upon this in 1990/1 as he moved up to 21st, aided by a terrific run to the final of the Grand Prix where he would again lose to Hendry.
+1990/1 saw further improvement as he moved up to 21st, aided by a terrific run to the final of the Grand Prix where he would again lose to Hendry.
 Other notable results included quarter-final places in the UK Championship and the Irish Masters as he put himself in a good position to challenge for a top 16 spot the following year.

-This he did as he reached four ranking event semi-finals, as well as making his debut at the World Championship in Sheffield.
-Although he lost in round 1 to Alain Robidoux, his successful season overall had done enough to lift him comfortably into the elite top 16 at 9th position.
+This he did as he reached four ranking event semi-finals, as well as making his début at the World Championship in Sheffield.
+Although he lost in round one to Alain Robidoux, his successful season overall had done enough to lift him comfortably into the elite top 16 at 9th position.

-He managed to maintain this position the following season as he made another four ranking event quarter-finals.
-The most notable of these was at the World Championship where having gained revenge over Gary Wilkinson for that 1985 defeat, he lost out to Hendry 13-7.
+He managed to maintain this position the following season as he reached a further four ranking event quarter-finals.
+The most notable of these was at the World Championship where having gained revenge over Gary Wilkinson for that English Amateur defeat, he lost out to Hendry 13-7.

 World final